Flow Podcast: History

-Before creating the podcast, Bruno Monteiro Aiub (Monark) and Igor Coelho (Igor 3K) had their respective video game channels on YouTube.
+Before creating the podcast, Bruno Monteiro Aiub (Monark), a Brazilian of Syrian and Lebanese descent, and Igor Coelho (Igor 3K) had their respective video game channels on YouTube.
 However, according to Monark, "gameplay never generated much money".
 In 2014, Igor started a video game channel where he played Grand Theft Auto, but he "[ended up] going crazy."
 Monark and Igor were "pissed off at life", with both agreeing that Flow Podcast was "the result of hate and depression".
 For the name, Monark initially suggested "Cult Flow", but Igor said that only Flow would be better.

 At first, Monark and Igor paid for all the costs of the Flow Podcast, but around February and March 2020, the show started to pay for itself.
 After that, both started to live off Flow Podcast alone, earning money from sponsorships, AdSense, and Twitch.
 For a moment, they planned to make special episodes in North America.
 When asked if they were thinking of adapting Flow for radio or television, Igor replied that "we need freedom, If we don't have freedom, it's another show."